f5devcentral/f5-agility-labs-adc/docs/class8/Module3/lab3-1.rst

 Task 1: Layer 7 LB for HTTP
 ===========================

 By default, TMOS load balances HTTP traffic at layer 4.
-If a client connects to an HTTP Virtual Server and requests a log of files and resources through typical browsing through a web site, the load balancing decision .is done during the initial TCP connection.
-All of the requests will goo to a single pool member.
+If a client connects to an HTTP Virtual Server and requests a log of files and resources through typical browsing through a web site, the load balancing decision is done during the initial TCP connection.
+All of the requests will go to a single pool member.

-In most cases this could be OK many applications being front-end by a CDN <<or other examples??>> requests forom multiple end clients could get aggregated before hitting the Virtual Server.
+In most cases this could be OK many applications being front-end by a CDN <<or other examples??>> requests from multiple end clients could get aggregated before hitting the Virtual Server.
 With TMOS, it is possible to load balance at the application layer (Layer 7 LB) by enabling the OneCOnnect profile on the HTTP Virtual Server.

 Here is an example (need a graphic):